 Finding the source of a water leak is a painful, expensive puzzle.
 You might expect that identifying the source of a water leak from the ceiling is simple enough.
 Finding the source of water coming into your home is typically a job of trial and error.
 The place that water enters your house might not be the source.
 Water will always follow the path of least resistance.
 Water continues until it reaches a low point or obstruction in its way where it will pool and leak.
 When we look at a leak from the ceiling, we first check the most prominent issues.

-Here are the questions that we will explore with the homeowner first:
+Here are the questions that we ask regarding ceiling water leaks and water leak from ceiling:

 - Did the leak occurs only during inclement weather, or is it a problem in rain or shine?
 If the drip disappears between rainstorms, this is a clue that the leak is on the roof.
 If the leak does not depend on the weather, the leak is from a water supply line.